Configure-Time Actions

 • ABORT - If at least one precondition is not met, abort() the program.

 • INHERIT - FPC configuration should be inherited from a parent project which exposes it.
+This is the default because it prevents cluttering compiler commands with #defines for projects which don’t use it.

 Default: